Welcome to week 1 🙂

 Buy into your brand – existing and previous clients

-Intro started small with some influencial clients before moving to larger businesses and gaining more clients.
-Children of the technological revolution, the pair recollect when computers were introduced, and how it was their knowledge of this which improved their employability.
+Intro started small with some influential clients before moving to larger businesses and gaining more clients.
+Children of the technological revolution, the pair recollect when computers were introduced, and how it was their knowledge of this that improved their employability.